De-real-iManuel/aetherlock-docs/DEMO-SPEECH-3MIN.md

 "Let me show you the technical stack.

 [Point to Blockchain Layer]
 At the blockchain layer, we're deployed on Solana Devnet using Anchor framework.
+The contract is live at address 2kkNXo7nJ5WikLP64eZZbAiNDzdGj7d2B7XL3YqK5b6N - you can verify it on Solana Explorer right now.
 Why Solana?
 Sub-second finality and low fees - critical for escrow operations.
 The smart contract uses Program Derived Addresses for deterministic escrow custody and enforces a strict state machine: Created, Funded, Evidence Submitted, Verified, and Released.

 [Point to Verification Layer]
 For omnichain capabilities, we integrate ZetaChain's Universal Apps on testnet.
 This lets us handle cross-chain escrows - imagine locking funds on Solana but verifying tasks on Ethereum.